ggnsta/GoParty/Pair programming/README.md

 This method is effective when training a developer who does not have enough experience or knowledge to solve the problem independently.

-# 3 pairs: Protasenya V. and Pankov V.
+# Third pair: Protasenya V. and Pankov V.

 ## Style: Ping-Pong